MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Bank-Charges-Overview.md

     |**GST Registration Status**|GST Registration type can be Blank or Registered.
 If GST registration No. is added in Bank Account Master the status will be updated as Registered.|
     |**GST Registration No.**|Registration No. of Bank shall be entered here.
 Registration number is mandatory, if GST Registration Status is Registered.
 Registration No. comprises 15-digits.|

-## To set up GST on Bank Charges Master
+## To set up GST on bank charges master

 This setup is required to calculate GST on bank charges.